kennystrawnmusic/cryptos/roadmap.md

 # Roadmap

 ## Intended kernel design
-* Kernel type — hybrid, XNU-like/Darwin-like/MacOS-like (extremely important to note re: eventual kernel-mode graphics in the pipeline below: Apple, *not* Microsoft, was the first to bake a GUI into the kernel, and MacOS definitely doesn't have as many stability issues as Windows does *precisely because* of its otherwise-Unix-like design)
+* Kernel type — hybrid, XNU-like/Darwin-like/MacOS-like (extremely important to note re: eventual kernel-mode graphics in the pipeline below: Apple, *not* Microsoft, was the first to bake a GUI into the kernel, and MacOS definitely doesn't have as many stability issues as Windows does *precisely because* of its otherwise-Unix-like design, irrespective of the aforementioned fact that MacOS has had a GUI in its kernel for far longer than Windows has)
   * GPLv3 for anti-Tivoization reasons first and foremost: the reason why so many smartphone manufacturers and carriers are able to get away with locking down the bootloaders on Android devices is because Linux uses an outdated version of the GPL that allows it
   * Reason for depending on permissively licensed system call interface: because Redox is a microkernel itself, the system call interface that comes with it can be configured to allow direct memory access from user mode.
 This is important as it allows proprietary drivers to be written for an otherwise strong copyleft kernel **if** and only if they're user-mode drivers